 The European Union (EU) has recognised several third countries as having equivalent organic production rules and control systems.
-Some third countries have also recognised the EU as equivalent through equivalence arrangements.
-These recognitions and arrangements enable European consumers to choose from a wide range of organic products whilst providing export opportunities for EU producers.
+Some third countries have also recognised the EU as equivalent through equivalence arrangements or agreements.
+These recognitions enable European consumers to choose from a wide range of organic products whilst providing export opportunities for EU producers.

 Third countries recognised by the EU are listed in Annex III to Regulation (EC) No 1235/2008.
 These countries are the following:

-Additionally, the EU has equivalence arrangements with a number of third countries (Canada, Japan, New Zealand, Republic of Korea, Switzerland, Tunisia, USA, Norway and Iceland), meaning that both parties have recognised each other's organic production rules and control systems as equivalent under their respective rules.
+Additionally, the EU has reciprocal equivalence arrangements or agreements with a number of third countries (Canada, Israel, Japan, Republic of Korea, Switzerland, Tunisia, United States of America and New Zealand, meaning that both parties have recognised each other's organic production rules and control systems as equivalent under their respective rules.